stembrino/clipboard-curl-cookie/README.md

 - **User-Friendly Interface**: A clean and intuitive design for effortless usage.
 - **Cross-Site Compatibility**: Works seamlessly on any website.

-### ➕ This is useful for quickly add cookie in header using Insomnia or Postman.
+> **🤝 This is useful for quickly adding cookies in the header using Insomnia or Postman. 🤌**

 ## Installation